Siba-Ka-Playground/ShadowScan/README.md

 ## 📜 License

 This project is licensed under the **GNU GPLv3 License**.
-You are free to use, modify, and distribute this software, but all modifications must remain open-source.
+You are free to use, modify, and distribute this software, but all modifications must remain open-source. <br>
 **Copyright © 2026 Sibasundar Barik**